-Florence is a third year BMus Music student in the School of Arts and Social Sciences.
-She plays violin, keyboard and sings in various bands.
+Florence is a BMus Music graduate from the School of Arts and Social Sciences.
+She plays violin, keyboards and sings in various bands.

 Why did you decide to apply to study at City?